r-fukutoku/ML410_Project2/index.md

 <img width="651" alt="image" src="https://user-images.githubusercontent.com/98488324/153696145-f262158e-dd10-47d4-a9b8-cc5b133fb807.png">

 We shall have  𝑛  differrent weight vectors because we have  𝑛  different observations.
-Important aspect: linear regression can be seen as a linear combination of the observed outputs (values of the dependent variable).
+__Important aspect__: linear regression can be seen as a linear combination of the observed outputs (values of the dependent variable).
 We have:

 <img width="276" alt="image" src="https://user-images.githubusercontent.com/98488324/153696158-eb25a77b-e093-41fb-8c17-3463d390becf.png">